james-montgomery-blog/code_crash_course/README.md

 ### Installing

 I typically develop on Mac OS or on Linux (Redhat/Ubuntu).
-These installation guidelines are what I used to get this code working on my Mac (little modification is need to get this working on linux).
+These installation guidelines are what I used to get this code working on my Mac (little modification is needed to get this working on linux).

 We'll start by installing homebrew, a very useful package manager.